brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 ### Caching is magic until it isn't

-Most clients do caching automatically, but sometimes it doesn't work as expected, requiring some manual cleaning.
+Most clients do caching automatically, but sometimes it doesn't work as expected, requiring some manual cleaning on the client.
 Besides, each request might ask for different fields, which makes a bit trickier to cache a resource on the server-side.
-One might request the whole resource, cache it, and then allow the API to use it as a reference to select specific fields.
+One might request the whole resource, cache it in memory (eg: redis), and then allow the API to use it as a reference to select specific fields.

 ## 💡 Conclusion